Hiking trail

 Valley floor walk along the milky-blue Bow River.
 Mount Temple views, no shuttle required.
 Good warm-up or recovery option.

 Quiet compared to the lakeshore trails.
 Village trailhead - no shuttle needed.
-West side seasonally closed for grizzly activity.
+West-side seasonal closures are common for grizzly activity.

 Read the full guide in Field Notes